Datomic/mbrainz-sample/README.md

     wget http://downloads.datomic.com/$VERSION/datomic-free-$VERSION.zip
     unzip datomic-free-$VERSION.zip

-For this walkthrough, we'll use
+For this walk-through, we'll use
 [Datomic Free](http://downloads.datomic.com/free.html) and local storage, but you could use
 [Datomic Pro](http://downloads.datomic.com/pro.html) with any of the